jasonmccreary/courses.e-hazard.com/README.md

 # Todo
+- test on a page
-- lock down users to only admin
+- how to cache responses
-- my account sections
+- flash messages
+- what should the output be when there are no results

 # Time
 - Initial project setup: 1